 Russian Foreign Ministry spokeswoman Maria Zakharova at a recent press conference

-Ukrainian officials on March 20 also accused Russia of failing to live up to its commitments by attacking civilian targets.
-Ukrainian President Volodymyr Zelensky said on March 19 that Russia’s attacks on infrastructure, including hospitals and railway equipment, showed that “Putin’s words are very different from reality.”
+Ukrainian officials also accused Russia on March 20 of failing to live up to its commitments by attacking civilian targets.
+Ukrainian President Volodymyr Zelensky said on March 19 that Russia's attacks on infrastructure, including hospitals and railway equipment, showed that "Putin's words are very different from reality."

-Earlier, the Kremlin announced that Russian President Vladimir Putin had agreed in a phone call with US President Donald Trump on March 18 to a 30-day ceasefire for energy targets.
+Earlier, the Kremlin announced that Russian President Vladimir Putin had agreed in a phone call with US President Donald Trump on March 18 to a 30-day ceasefire on energy targets.
 In a phone call with President Trump on March 19, Mr. Zelensky said Ukraine also agreed to the US proposal.

 When asked about this, Ms. Zakharova emphasized on March 20 that although the countries' statements were not completely identical, the important thing was that there were no contradictions.